-Employers also say that many workers appreciate the flexibility a zero-hours contract gives them.
-Some 38% of workers in the CIPD research described themselves as employed full-time, working 30 hours or more a week, despite being on zero-hours.
+Employers also say that many workers appreciate the flexibility that a zero-hours contract gives them.
+Some 38% of workers in the CIPD research described themselves as employed full-time, working 30 hours or more a week, despite being on zero hours.

-He points out that this flexibility is envied by employers in struggling economies like Spain and Greece, where potential costs may dissuade employers from taking on staff.
+He points out that this flexibility is envied by employers in struggling economies such as Spain and Greece, where potential costs may dissuade employers from taking on staff.

 The Institute of Directors has voiced concern about Labour's proposed policy, saying the changes would be unnecessary and potentially damaging.

 Christian May, head of communications and campaigns, said: "Limiting the use of a zero-hours contract to just 12 weeks would apply rigid controls on an important element of our flexible labour market.
 They are used by a little over 2% of workers, which can hardly be described as an epidemic.
 Nobody supports the misuse of these contracts, but demonising and ultimately outlawing them will simply risk jobs."

 Simon Rice-Birchall, partner at law firm Eversheds, said it was not clear how the proposed new right would apply, given that Labour refers to "employees" rather than "workers".